aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 Additionally, settlements in Wilderness hexes have a 1 in 6 chance of being abandoned by their original residents.
 Those in Borderland hexes have a 1 in 10 chance of being abandoned.

-When first determining the size of a settlement roll 1d6.
+When first determining the size of a settlement roll `dice: 1d6`.
 On a result of 1-3 roll on Table 1.
 On a result of 4-5 roll on Table 2.
 On a result of 6 roll on Table 3.

 62-table-1.md